Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Experiments

 \subsection{Datasets}

-\textbf{SD-198 dataset}~\citep{sun2016benchmark} consists of 6,584 clinical images captured by mobile phones or digital cameras from 198 skin disease classes, with 10 to 60 examples in each category.
-The images differ in color, exposure, and illumination, and contain a wide range of patients of different age, gender, skin color, disease location and duration.
-To fairly compare with existing methods, we follow previous work \citep{mahajan2020meta} to split the dataset into base and novel sets: 20 classes with 60 images per class compose the base set, and 70 classes with less than 20 examples per class form the novel set.
+\textbf{SD-198 dataset}~\cite{sun2016benchmark} consists of 6,584 clinical images captured by mobile phones or digital cameras.
+The dataset collects a diverse range of 198 skin disease classes, with each class containing 10 to 60 examples.
+The images differ in color, exposure, and illumination, and contain a wide range of patients of various ages, genders, skin colors, disease locations, and durations.
+To fairly compare with existing methods, \tnnls{we follow the settings of previous work \cite{mahajan2020meta}.
+In their study, a subset of images is selected from 90 out of 198 classes, and these images are subsequently divided into base and novel sets.
+The base set consists of 20 classes, with each class containing 60 images.
+The novel set consists of 70 classes, with the number of images per class ranging from 10 to 19.
+In total, the base set contains 1200 images and the novel sst contains 965 images.}

-\textbf{Derm7pt dataset}~\citep{kawahara2018seven} includes more than 2,000 color images from 20 skin lesion classes.
-Following previous work \citep{mahajan2020meta}, we exclude two classes: ``miscellaneous'' and ``melanoma'', and split the remaining 18 classes into base and novel sets according to their settings: 13 classes of larger size are selected as the base set, and the remaining 5 classes with the minimum amount of images are the novel set.
+\textbf{Derm7pt dataset}~\cite{kawahara2018seven} includes more than 2,000 color images from 20 skin lesion classes.
+In line with previous research \cite{mahajan2020meta}, we exclude two classes, namely ``miscellaneous'' and ``melanoma'', from our analysis.
+Subsequently, the remaining 18 classes are divided into base and novel sets. \tnnls{According to their settings, the base set consists of 13 classes, with the number of images per class varying from 40 to 698.
+The novel set consists of 5 classes, with each class containing 10 to 34 images.
+The base set contains a total of 1892 images, while the novel set contains 114 images.}

-We resize all the input images to 80$\times$80 for the above two datasets and apply the standard augmentations such as random cropping, color jittering, rotation (-30 degrees to +30 degrees), and horizontal flipping.
+We resize all the input images to 80px$\times$80px for the above two datasets and apply the standard augmentations including random cropping, color jittering, rotation (-30 degrees to +30 degrees), and horizontal flipping.